Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-16-157-43-pure-tone-for-secret-tantric-energy.md

 tweet-title: 157.43 Hz - Pure Tone for Secret Tantric Energy
 tweet-description: The **157.43 Hz** frequency is one of the ancient resonances that has been passed down through generations.
 It is said to resonate with the sacral chakra, which governs creativity, sensuality, and emotional balance.
 date: 2023-04-16
-keywords: frequency benefits, Brain Beats, Frequencies, 157.43 hz hz, Brain wave entrainment, sound therapy, mercury frequency, tantric energy
+keywords: frequency benefits, Brain Beats, Frequencies, 157.43 hz hz, brainwave entrainment, sound therapy, mercury frequency, tantric energy, pure tones
 ---

 In the realm of sound frequencies, there exists a mystical resonance known as the **157.43 Hz Pure Tone**.
 This frequency has been revered for centuries as a conduit to unlock hidden energies within us.
 Let's delve into its significance and explore how it can awaken and ignite our sacral energy.